sathomas/jsDataV.is/src/text/chap07/00-intro.md

 To see some of the powerful features of <span class="smcp">D3</span>.js, we'll take a whirlwind tour.
 This chapter’s examples include:

-* Creating a custom chart not available in an off-the-shelf library.
+* Using an unconventional chart type for special data.
 * Building a force-directed graph that responds to user interactions.
 * Displaying map-based data using high-quality Scalable Vector Graphics.
+* Creating a fully custom visualization.